 District Wide Components Duty Free Lunch Please indicate if your School Improvement Team vote for your teachers to have duty free lunch by indicating yes (Y) or no (N) in the box to the right.
-N Duty Free Planning Time Please describe approximately how much planning time your teachers have during time your teachers have during time. ing a week: PBIS School Please indicate if your school is currently a PBIS school by indicating yes (Y) or no (N) in the box to the right: Υ PBIS rating from previous year Please indicate your most recent PBIS assessment rating (Green Ribbon, Model, or Exemplar) if applicable in the box to the right: Exemplar Parental/Family Engagement Please describe your parent/family engagement plan briefly (i.e. dates or freque events, P/T conferences, PTA meetings, etc.): Open House-Virtual Curriculum Night-Virtual Parent/Teacher Conferences-Virtual Cultural Arts Performances SIT Meetings (Open to all parents) Safe and Orderly Schools The Cumberland County School System (CCS) has a commitment to excellence in providing a safe and healthy workplace.
+Choose an item.
+Duty Free Planning Time Please describe approximately how much planning time your teachers have dur ing a week: PBIS School Please indicate if your school is currently a PBIS school by indicating yes (Y) or no (N) in the box to the right: Choose an item.
+PBIS rating from previous year Please indicate your most recent PBIS assessment rating (Green Ribbon, Model, or Exemplar) if applicable in the box to the right: Choose an item.
+Parental/Family Engagement Please describe your parent/family engagement plan briefly (i.e. dates or freque events, P/T conferences, PTA meetings, etc.): They or parent Safe and Orderly Schools The Cumberland County School System (CCS) has a commitment to excellence in providing a safe and healthy workplace.
 Safety of employees and students must be given first priority in every activity.
 To that end, all our employees have access to our district Safety Manual and Crisis Management Handbook on the CCS intranet.
 The Safety Manual is provided to help schools insure their day to day practices are in line with best safety practices, prepare for events that can be better managed with a safety plan, and outline protocols for handling potentially hazardous materials in our schools.
 Although a crisis is an event that is extraordinarily and cannot be predicted, the Crisis Management Handbook was prepared to provide the principal and the local crisis team a quick reference guide of procedures to follow when a crisis occurs that affects the school.

-Review of the SIP As part of our continuous improvement process, all schools create 2 year School Improvement plan and plans.
-At the end of the first year of the plan and once test scores are received, the School notification of Improvement Team will review both academic and organizational goals and make changes as changes needed.
-The superintendent's designee will be informed when the plan has changed.
+Review of the SIP plan and notification of changes As part of our continuous improvement process, all schools create 2 year Schoplans.
+At the end of the first year of the plan and once test scores are received Improvement Team will review both academic and organizational goals and meded.
+The superintendent's designee will be informed when the plan has characteristics. , the School ake changes as